Pilot project 3 – Autonomous shipping technology supported by AI

 Experiments and actions on the pilot project so far:

-1. Using inflection points for similar trajectory retrieval
+1. Using inflection points for trajectory clustering and anomaly detection

 Below are the key activities implemented thus far in assembling an anomaly detection model: